OSLC/developing-oslc-applications/_harp/iotp_adaptor/dialogs.md

 Depending on the adapter interface model, Lyo Designer may generate default implementations of selection and creation dialogs and will generate default implementations of small and large preview dialogs.
 These will generally need to be updated for UI style, format and content in order to match the environment in which these dialogs will be used.

-In the case of CE4IoTConnector, these dialogs might be updated to more closely align with the look and feel of the jazz.net application since its generally intended to be used to integrate with those applications.
+In the case of iotp-adaptor, these dialogs might be updated to more closely align with the look and feel of the jazz.net application since its generally intended to be used to integrate with those applications.

 This sample code makes some minor and typical changes to the dialogs to give some example so things other adapters might need to do.